On the characterization of constrained correlated equilibria in Markov games: Abstract

 \section{Abstract}

-Markov games with coupling constraints provide a natural framework to study constrained decision-making involving self-interested agents, where the feasibility of an individual agent’s strategy depends on the joint strategies of the others.
+Markov games with coupling constraints model constrained dynamical decision-making involving self-interested agents, where the feasibility of an individual agent’s strategy depends on the joint strategies of the others.
 Such games arise in numerous real-world applications involving safety requirements and budget caps, for example, in environmental management, electricity markets, and transportation systems.
-While correlated equilibria have emerged as an important solution concept in unconstrained settings due to their computational tractability and amenability to learning, their constrained counterparts remain less explored.
-In this paper, we study constrained correlated equilibria—feasible policies where any unilateral modifications are either unprofitable or infeasible.
-We first characterize the constrained correlated equilibrium showing that different sets of modifications result in an equivalent notion, a result which may enable efficient learning algorithms.
-We then address existence conditions.
-In particular, we show that a strong Slater-type condition is necessary in games with \emph{playerwise} coupling constraints, but can be significantly weakened when all players share \emph{common} coupling constraints.
-Under this relaxed condition, we prove the existence of a constrained correlated equilibrium.
+In unconstrained dynamical decision-making, the correlated equilibrium has emerged as a desired solution concept, due to its computational tractability and amenability to learning algorithms.
+Understanding how coupling constraints shape correlated equilibria is a crucial step towards computing solutions in constrained Markov games.
+In this paper, we formalize and characterize the notion of \emph{constrained correlated equilibria} for Markov games, defined as feasible joint policies where any unilateral deviation is either unprofitable or infeasible.
+Building on this characterization, we further study existence conditions of constrained correlated equilibria.
+In particular, we provide a novel existence proof of such equilibria in Markov games with coupling constraints.